Rise Reclaim Recover

 Prior to retraining Jazz had a long career in corporate health communications which has given her insight into systemic dynamics, wellbeing, and organisational culture

-She has over ten years’ clinical experience, including work with Kent Sexual Assault and Abuse Service (KSSAS) and as a trustee and ethics, practice, and safeguarding board member at Woman’s Trust a charity that offers free counselling to women impacted by domestic abuse.
+She has over ten years’ clinical experience, including front line work with Kent Sexual Assault and Abuse Service (KSSAS) and as a trustee and ethics, practice, and safeguarding board member at Woman’s Trust a charity that offers free counselling to women impacted by domestic abuse.

 Laura supports clients with Complex PTSD, dissociation, and developmental trauma, including experiences of grooming, ritual abuse, and sexual exploitation.
 Her approach is trauma-informed and power-aware, drawing on Transactional Analysis, feminist, and intersectional practice to support safety, agency, and repair.